jackfruittt/rs1_robot/README.md

 ## Overview

-This package provides a complete simulation environment and autonomous flight control system for the RS1 drone, a modified SJTU drone model optimised for modern Ignition Gazebo Fortress.
-The simulation includes realistic sensor models, flight dynamics, and a comprehensive sensor suite suitable for autonomous navigation, mapping, and surveillance applications.
+This package provides a basic simulation environment and autonomous flight control system for the RS1 drone, a modified SJTU drone model optimised for modern Ignition Gazebo Fortress.
+The drone nodes are composed and optimised to scale better.

-**NEW: Advanced Mission Control System** - The package now features a complete autonomous mission planning and control system with composable ROS 2 nodes for scalable drone operations.

-**NEW: Multi-Drone Support** - The package supports spawning and controlling multiple drones simultaneously with working sensor bridging and independent operation.
+**Mission Control Using Peer Detection** - Drones are decentralised, IDLE drones becomes responders if a surveiying drone detects a scenario by using peer discovery.
+If there are no IDLE drones the detector becomes the responder.

-**NEW: Multi-Drone Support** - The package now supports spawning and controlling multiple drones simultaneously with working sensor bridging and independent operation (to-do).
+**Dynamic Drone Spawing** - The package supports spawning and controlling multiple drones simultaneously, can spawn as many drones as system can handle.

-## Features

-### Autonomous Mission Control System ✅ WORKING
-- **Composable Node Architecture**: Mission planner and drone controller as composable ROS 2 nodes
-- **Advanced PID Control**: Enhanced position control with integral windup protection
-- **Mission State Management**: Comprehensive state machine for takeoff, waypoint navigation, hovering, and landing
-- **Waypoint Navigation**: Intelligent path planning with distance-based speed adaptation
-- **Service-Based Missions**: ROS 2 services for mission commands and waypoint setting
-- **Real-Time Control**: 10Hz control loop with command smoothing and safety limits
-- **Professional Documentation**: Full Doxygen documentation with Australian English standards

-### Multi-Drone System ✅ WORKING
-- **Dynamic Spawning**: Launch 1-10 drones using simple command scripts
-- **Self-Contained Launch**: Each spawner handles world, bridge config, and drone spawning
-- **Independent Operation**: Each drone operates with isolated sensor topics and control
-- **Automatic Bridge Generation**: Dynamic YAML bridge configuration for all drones
-- **Linear Positioning**: Drones spawn 2 meters apart in a line for collision avoidance
-- **Full Sensor Suite Per Drone**: All sensors (IMU, cameras, sonar, LiDAR, GPS) work independently with their own unique topics which are generated dynamically

 ### Available Launch Options
-- **Spawner**: `./launch_multi_drone_simple.sh <num_drones>` - Working spawner with full mission control
+- **Launching using shell script**: `./comp_multi_drone_simple.sh <num_drones> <gazebo headed/headless>` - Working spawner.
+Shell script automates process
 - **Composition**: `ros2 run rs1_robot main_composition` - Composable nodes for single drone
 - **Mission Services**: Autonomous waypoint navigation with service-based control